nuxt-hub/core/docs/content/1.docs/2.features/vectorize.md

 Returns [`VectorizeAsyncMutation`](#vectorizeasyncmutation).

 ::callout
-Actually mutating the Vectorize Index happens asynchronously.
+Vectorize Index mutations are processed asynchronously in the background.
 The `delete` operation returns a mutation identifier unique for that operation, and does not assert that the vector is removed in the index.
 It typically takes a few seconds for vectors to be removed from the Vectorize index.
 ::

 ### `describe()`